This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Geranium oil: (Pelargonii odorantissimi) is a valuable essential oil, with a sweet and fruity scent.
 Geranium oil is produced by the plant to repel plant-eating insects.
 It also has anti-inflammatory and antiseptic properties.
 Mosquitoes, lice, and ticks hate the smell of geraniol in the oil.

-Black cumin oil: or Blackseed oil (Nigella sativa) is an important medicinal plant in North Africa and the Mediterranean countries.
+Black cumin oil: or Blackseed oil (Nigella sativa) is an important medicinal plant in around North Africa and the Mediterranean countries.
 Numerous active ingredients in black cumin oil give in a wide field of application with many health benefits.
-Black cumin oil, (nigella) has a toxic effect on bloodsucking insects and ticks, the smell of it is deferring to them.
+Black cumin oil, (nigella) has a toxic effect on bloodsucking insects and ticks, the smell of it is deterring to them.

-Rosewood oil: The rosewood essential oil has anti-fungal, anti-infectious, and anti-parasitic properties.
+Rosewood oil: The rosewood essential oil has anti-fungal, anti-infectious and anti-parasitic properties.
 With these properties, it can effectively decrease ticks in the animal body and reduce the harmful effects of fungus.

 Cedar oil: or cedarwood oil, is derived from various types of conifers.
 It is a very valuable essential oil with a very pleasant smell and many uses.
 Its properties include antibacterial and insect repellent action as well as a strong fungicidal effect.

 Thyme oil: Thyme oil is derived from different types of thyme.
 It is a popular oil with many therapeutic uses.
-The thyme herb is an important part of Mediterranean cuisine.
+The thyme herb is an important part of the Mediterranean cuisine.

 Thyme oil contains large amounts of Geraniol which repels insects.

 Peppermint oil: The Peppermint plant (Mentha piperita) is a popular medicinal plant and its oil has many different uses.
-Peppermint oil has antifungal, antibacterial, anti-inflammatory, antiparasitic, and antiviral properties, its typical, sharp odor, makes it easy to recognize.
+Peppermint oil has antifungal, antibacterial, anti-inflammatory, antiparasitic and antiviral properties, its typical, sharp odor, makes it easy to recognize.

 The high concentration of natural biocides makes peppermint oil an effective insect repellent, that can be used to keep ticks as well as other biting insects away from the body.